astrivant/polyad/docs/development/mutation-diagrams.md

     class T result
 ```

-The direct arrow is a specification, not a Kubernetes command to skip the rollout.
+The direct arrow specifies the replacement's contract, such as uninterrupted
-Its contract might require uninterrupted availability and preserved storage.
+availability and preserved storage.
 The
 detailed plan must establish those properties to count as a valid refinement.

 **In Polyad:** `Mutation.after` and refreshed preconditions encode dependencies.